Lemonade Mouth (film): Critical reception

-Lemonade Mouth has often been considered one of the best Disney Channel original films, appearing high on several media lists ranking DCOMs.

 Cancelled sequel

 In 2011, the author of Lemonade Mouth said that he had been working on a sequel.
 Actor Blake Michael said: "It's all up to the fans, it's in their hands.
 If people enjoy it and they love it and they want more, they'll get it.
 I think Disney is just a great organization in general and they're always one step ahead of the game.
 So you never really know what's gonna happen."
 On June 15, 2011, it was announced during the 2011 Licensing International Expo that Lemonade Mouth 2 was in the works.

 On April 6, 2012, Brochu announced on his Twitter account that the sequel was no longer going into production.
 In interviews with Kidzworld Media and BSCKids in May 2012, Mendler confirmed that a sequel would not be produced, noting that "they tried to figure something out for a sequel, but everyone at Disney felt like the movie had completed its story in the first movie."